mokkabonna/omarchy-plugin-settings/README.md

 ## Scope

-The built-in Bar and Idle forms patch their corresponding top-level sections without replacing layout or other unknown values.
-Reset reads Omarchy's live default configuration rather than hardcoding values.
+The panel always includes built-in Bar and Idle forms.
+Their values are written to the corresponding top-level `bar` and `idle` sections while preserving other keys in those sections.
+Their reset values come from Omarchy's live defaults.

-Bar widgets use Omarchy's existing `barWidget.schema` and `barWidget.defaults` fields.
-Other plugin kinds use this plugin's lightweight `settings` convention:
+Bar widgets are included only when they are present in the current bar layout and expose Omarchy's `barWidget.schema` metadata.
+Other plugins use this plugin's lightweight `settings` convention:

 ```json
 "settings": {